-There are different “grades” of prolapse, ranging from minor to severe:
+There are different “stages” of prolapse, ranging from minor to severe:

-You can read more specific information on the grades of prolapse in this article from American Family Physician.
+You can read more specific information on the stages of prolapse in this article from American Family Physician.

 The best way to determine if you have POP is to have an internal assessment performed by a skilled pelvic floor/health physical therapist.